 Yes, some gun owners may be in the closet, and yes, there are even gun owners who are gay.
 However, a person's sexuality is a private matter, and really shouldn't matter.

-Yes, guns can be scary, just everything new and unfamiliar; unfortunately, the author isn't helping, nor does he even try to analyze the protagonist's fears.
+Yes, guns can be scary, just as everything new and unfamiliar; unfortunately, the author isn't helping, nor does he even try to analyze the protagonist's fears.

 As the famous quote goes: "argue not the need."
 Once you get beyond food, water, and shelter, much of Maslow's hierarchy of needs is based on wants and desires.
-Get beyond the question of need, and starting asking why someone would want a gun.
+Get beyond the question of need, and start asking why someone would want a gun.
 The answers are to defend themselves, hunt, master a skill, to collect, as physical investments, and/or just because they're cool.
-The great thing about a gun is that it do all of this at once.
+The great thing about a gun is that it does all of this at once.